orenfromberg/orenfromberg/README.md

 I value **simple, straightforward communication**.
 I appreciate it when people present the bottom line as immediately as possible.
 I also really like metaphors and analogies.
 I'm turned off when people use big words or acronyms and assume everyone knows what they mean.

-**GitHub PRs should have a lot of content and discussion**.
+**GitHub PRs should be focused and have a lot of discussion**.
 Descriptions should be clear and reasons for the changes should be well documented.
 This artifact should stand the test of time so that when we are all gone there is a clear record.

 I appreciate **adversarial thinking** from my coworkers and colleagues.
 Having a growth mentality means testing ideas constantly and feel around them for vulnerabilities.
 I do not get offended when my ideas are attacked.
 I'm turned off when people have all of their pride wrapped up in their ideas and refuse to accept criticism.